Purple Themed Party: a purple dessert table for a purple themed party, and purple party decor ideas.

-We decided that for our purple bridal shower, we wanted to have an all purple dessert table.
-I hand made the cupcake flags from white toothpicks, assorted purple ribbons, and purple pearl beads.
+I made vanilla cupcakes with purple frosting and added some cute flags to decorate them.
+The cupcake flags from white toothpicks, assorted purple ribbons, and purple pearl beads.
 I love how they turned out and the cupcakes were delicious!

 In the background you can see the purple fruit tray my mom made with fresh grapes, blueberries, black cherries, and figs. She also made a purple dip with black cherry yogurt, and cool whip.
 Yum!

-The other item I made was individual blueberry trifles.
-They were made in juice glasses, and consisted of a layer of pound cake, custard, a blueberry layer made of blueberries cooked in a little sugar, water, and cornstarch, and a final layer of whipped cream, with a fresh blueberry for garnish.
+To make them I layered cubes of pound cake, custard, a blueberry layer made of blueberries cooked in a little sugar, water, and cornstarch, and a final layer of whipped cream, with a fresh blueberry for garnish.
 They tasted as good as they looked!

 The rest of dessert table consisted of different kinds of purple candies and sweets.
 My favourite was probably the purple cotton candy.
 We served it in small shot glasses on a purple platter, so pretty and whimsical!
 Top Tip: Don’t put it out ahead of time, cotton candy looses it’s fluff after being exposed to the air and humidity a little while -wait until the last min. 😉

 I was lucky enough to find cone holders a few days before the party.
 The individual paper cones are made out of two shades of purple card stock, and filled them up with caramel corn and vanilla clodhoppers.

 I think this is great idea when doing a colour themed dessert table, sometimes if the serving pieces are in your colour, like the paper cones, the actual food doesn’t have to be and it will still fit in nicely.